DocuThinker-AI-App

 Express

-Firebase Admin SDK
+Firebase Admin SDK Auth and Firestore

-GraphQL / graphql-tools
+GraphQL express-graphql graphql-tools

 JWT / jsonwebtoken